ymekky/cs326-final-vav/docs/setup.md

-#Setup

-You only need to download the github file, go to the directory in terminal, and type "npm i" and then "npm start".
-Or use the heroku link.
+# Setup

+You only need this heroku link: https://enigmatic-garden-25331.herokuapp.com/.
+Then register and use the app!